k0pernicus/website/content/posts/swift_c_compatibility_with_raylib.md

 ![A WASM window using Swift and C Raylib](/images/swift_c_raylib_wasm_window.png#small)

 The hardest thing was using `emcc` to build our final WASM binary.
-We did not even need to modify our source code or our project!
+I did not even need to modify our source code or our project!

 Mission completed!

 ## Conclusion

-Wrapping C for Swift was pretty straightforward, and we successfully spawned a window and draw some text using raylib.
+Wrapping C for Swift was pretty straightforward, and I successfully spawned a window and draw some text using raylib.
-The usage of the Swift Package Manager is useful, and we did not need to dig so much into compiler issues, or build wrappers by hand, to actually interact with the C code of raylib.
+The usage of the Swift Package Manager is useful, and I did not need to dig so much into compiler issues, or build wrappers by hand, to actually interact with the C code of raylib.

 So, if you want to build games using raylib, why not learn learning or use Swift for that?